 About 10 years ago there were considerable doubts about the uptake of Semantic Web standards and technologies.
-Reasons for this doubt were still on-going standardisation work, little experience of implementation under real world conditions, and expected high costs of conversion of legacy metadata and knowledge organization systems (e.g. thesauri) to Semantic Web standards.
+Reasons for this doubt were centred on the still on-going standardisation work, little experience of implementation under real world conditions, and expected high costs of conversion of legacy metadata and knowledge organization systems (e.g. thesauri) to Semantic Web standards.

-In recent years the Linked Data approach (formerly Semantic Web) has seen substantial progress with regard to mature standards, available expertise and tools, and examples of data publication and linking.
-Recognition and uptake of the approach has grown much beyond the initially small pioneering groups of Linked Data developers.
+In recent years the Linked Data approach has seen substantial progress with regard to mature standards, available expertise and tools, and examples of data publication and linking.
+Recognition and uptake of the approach has grown far beyond the initially small pioneering groups of Linked Data developers.
 The Open Data movement has been an important driver for this development, particularly through the involvement of governmental and public sector agencies, who have promoted standards and implemented data catalogues and portals.

-The Linked Data approach has already been adopted by several research communities, for example, geo-spatial, environmental and some natural sciences (e.g. bio-sciences).
-Also the cultural heritage sector, particularly the library and museum domains, has been among the early adopters.
-Thus there is already some potential for interlinking and enriching archaeological research data with specific information as well as wider context.
+The Linked Data approach has been embraced by several research communities, for example, geospatial, environmental and some natural sciences (e.g. bio-sciences).
+Also the cultural heritage sector, particularly the library and museum domains, have been among the early adopters.
+Thus there is already potential for interlinking and enriching archaeological research data with specific information, as well as within a wider context.